Neha Dhupia: Early life

+Dhupia was born in Kochi, India and graduated from Jesus and Mary College in Delhi.

 Career

 Dhupia made her acting debut in a play in New Delhi called Graffiti.
 Thereafter she appeared in a music video for Indipop band Euphoria and modeled for advertisement campaigns.

 She then appeared in the TV serial Rajdhani.
 In 2002, she participated in the Femina Miss India pageant, where she was crowned as Miss India 2002.
 She was subsequently sent to the Miss Universe 2002 pageant in Puerto Rico where she placed in the top 10.
 After placing in the pageant, Dhupia intended to pursue a career in the Indian Foreign Service, but turned to acting instead.

 Film career

 Her Bollywood debut was with the 2003 film Qayamat: City Under Threat, which had an average performance at the box office.
 She rose to fame with her title role in Julie and then appeared in Sheesha (2005) in a dual role of twin sisters, but it did not do well at the box office.
 Dhupia then starred in films such as Kyaa Kool Hai Hum (2005) and Shootout at Lokhandwala (2007), which did well at the box office and featured in a segment of the anthology film Dus Kahaniyaan (2007).

 In the following years, Dhupia appeared in supporting roles in multiple films including Chup Chup Ke (2006), Ek Chalis Ki Last Local (2007), Mithya (2008), Maharathi (2008), and Singh Is Kinng (2008) and Dasvidaniya (2008).
 In 2011, she played Eva Braun in the film Dear Friend Hitler about Mahatma Gandhi.